SM 32x500 [2xM8] / N52 - magnetic roller

 Advantages and disadvantages of neodymium magnets NdFeB.

-- Key role in modern technologies – are used in hard drives, electric motors, medical equipment and various technologically advanced devices.
+- Wide application in advanced technologically fields – are utilized in hard drives, electric motors, medical apparatus and other advanced devices.

 Disadvantages of neodymium magnets:

-- Potential hazard arising from small pieces of magnets can be dangerous, if swallowed, which is particularly important in the context of children's health.
-Furthermore, tiny parts of these products are able to be problematic in medical diagnosis when they are in the body.
+- Potential hazard associated with microscopic parts of magnets pose a threat, when accidentally ingested, which is crucial in the context of child safety.
+Additionally, miniscule components of these devices are able to be problematic in medical diagnosis when they are in the body.

 Neodymium magnets can demagnetize at high temperatures.